unexpectedpanda/retool/readme.md

 pip install bs4
 pip install lxml
 ```
+### Troubleshooting pip
+* Some systems have multiple versions of Python installed.
+You might need to run
+`pip3` instead of `pip`.
+* Python will complain that the `bs4` module doesn't exist if `pip`
+is installing modules to the wrong folder for Python 3.x access.
+If using `pip3`
+doesn't fix the issue, do a web search to solve the problem on your OS of choice.

 ## Usage
 `python retool.py -i <input dat or folder> -o <output dat or folder> <options>`

 Input and output must be both files, or both folders.
 Not setting a folder
 output writes to the current folder.

+**Note:** Some systems have the Python 3.x binary installed separately as
+`python3`.
+You might need to run this instead of `python`.

 ## Options
 * `-a` Remove applications